 It’s easy and tempting for us to eat foods rich in refined grains, added sugar, added fat, and synthetic ingredients, especially when these attributes are combined.

-However, a whole food diet is the best way to regulate appetite since these foods are high in volume, high in fiber, low in calories, higher in nutrients, these are:
+However, a whole food diet is the best way to regulate appetite since these foods are high in volume, high in fiber, low in calories, and higher in nutrients; these are:

 - Proteins (such as eggs or fish).

 - Healthy fats (like avocado or coconut).

 - Generally, this type of food makes people more capable of rejecting the desire to continue eating.